-ACHIEVE EXTRAORDINARY DETECTION WITH THE X-TERRA ELITE AND X-TERRA ELITE EXPEDITION PACK FROM MINELAB
+Achieve Extraordinary Detection With the X-TERRA ELITE and X-TERRA ELITE Expedition Pack From Minelab

 “With state-of-the-art technologies powered by Multi-IQ, this model is a riveting development in the world of detection.
 We have addressed every detail and feature to make the hunt incredibly accurate and exciting.
-The design does the work on land and water with unique developments that make it easier than ever to tune in and sync up the search between man and machine,” said Inaki Gabirondo, Vice President & General Manager of Minelab Americas.
+The design does the work on land and water with unique developments that make it easier than ever to tune in and sync up the search between man and machine,” said Rob Wells, Vice President of Minelab Europe.

 NEVER COMPROMISE WITH THE X-TERRA ELITE